MontyWilliams/dao_typescript/README.md

 for contract (notice the diff in deploy methods from truffle, it comes down to byte code compilatoin and how they are diff in each tool)
 #--------------------------------------------
-The contract requires openzepplin so add it then compile (make sure config setting are ok) with;
+The contract require openzepplin so add it then compile (make sure config setting are ok) with;
 ```
 yarn add --dev @openzeppelin/contracts
 yarn hardhat compile